 Work continues on with the ol' Willys CJ3A Jeep project.
 As noted in previous entries, the chassis and drivetrain are operational, but the body tub was severely rusted out.
 Replacement body tubs are available, but they are a bit pricey, and have their own issues.
 I wanted to rebuild the entire tub while keeping it as stock as possible.
 In this update, all rot has been removed and all flooring and bracing has been replaced.
-Click Here to check out Part 1 of the CJ3A bodywork page.
+Click Here to check out Part 1 of the CJ3A Willys Jeep bodywork page.

 January 22, 2017

-After sitting for ten years the little Jeep runs.
-And stops too.
+After owning this little Jeep for ten years it's finally running.
+It stops too.
 To read details about the final round of chassis work, click on the